nimiq/tutorial/src/content/tutorial/6-gasless-transfers/6-optimized-fees/content.md

 - ✅ Compares relays and selects the most cost-effective option.

 At this point your gasless transaction pipeline matches the approach we ship in the Nimiq wallet - ready for real users.
 From here you can integrate oracles, caching layers, and monitoring to keep everything running smoothly.
+Continue with the [Nimiq Developer Center](https://developers.nimiq.com/) recipes to embed the finished fee engine in your dApp UI.